openebs-archive/openebs-docs/docs/aws.md

     sudo reboot
     ```

-16. SSH to Master Node and perform following commands to clone OpenEBS yaml file to deploy.
+16. SSH to Master Node and perform the following commands to clone OpenEBS yaml file and deploy.

     wget https://raw.githubusercontent.com/openebs/openebs/v0.6/k8s/openebs-operator.yaml

     wget https://raw.githubusercontent.com/openebs/openebs/v0.6/k8s/openebs-storageclasses.yaml

-17. Edit *openebs-operator.yaml* and add below entry into it.
-This is to create storage pool on one of the local disk attached to the hosts.
+17. Edit *openebs-operator.yaml* and add the following entry.
+This will create storage pool on one of the local disks attached to the hosts.
 Refer [OpenEBS Storage Pools](docs/next/setupstoragepools.html) for more information.

     ```
     ---